What is a Transportation Supervisor?

 - Examine, measure, or weigh cargo or materials to determine specific handling requirements.

-Things a Transportation Supervisor Should Know How to Do
+What a Transportation Supervisor Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.